Interim Report for 1 January – 31 March 2020 (published 30 April 2020)

 Significant short-term risks and uncertainties

 Caverion is exposed to different types of strategic, operational, political, market, customer, financial and other risks.
-The market environment is currently positive in markets relevant for Caverion, but sudden unexpected changes which also affect Caverion may always occur.
+The market environment is generally stable in markets relevant for Caverion, but the increased uncertainties in the economic environment may also affect Caverion going forward.
 Caverion estimates that the trade related and political risks are increasing globally, but excluding the impact of the corona crisis their effect on Caverion is estimated to be limited in the short term.